jimz011/homekit-infused/docs/configuration.md

     custom_cards:
 ```

-*Note: when `custom_cards: true` or `custom_cards: advanced` is set you MUST create a folder with the same name as the path in `/hki-user/views/`.
-From the example above this would be `/hki-user/views/living_room/`.
+*Note: when `custom_cards:` is defined you MUST create a folder with the same name as the object in `/hki-user/views/`.
+From the example above this would be `/hki-user/views/kitchen/`.
 Please read [this](custom_views.md) for more information on how to use this.

 ### Setting up Notifications